jiachen247/llvm-sauce/README.md

 # :rocket: LLVM Sauce

-LLVM Sauce is a Source (https://source-academy.github.io/source/) compiler built with the LLVM framework.
-More specifically, it implements a source frontend that takes in source and outputs LLVM Intermediate Representation (IR).
-This IR can then be optimized, interpreted or compiled futhur with the LLVM tools.
+LLVM Sauce is a [Source](https://source-academy.github.io/source/) to LLVM compiler.
+More specifically, it implements a frontend that takes in a Source program and outputs LLVM Intermediate Representation (IR).
+This IR can then be optimized, interpreted or compiled further with other tools.

 **[A technical specification for the compiler can be found at here.](https://github.com/jiachen247/llvm-sauce/blob/master/specification.pdf)**